 Cravings - when parasites feed off the body, they can influence your cravings.
 You may notice your body craving certain foods that feed parasites, especially milk products and sugar.

-Moodiness - parasites can contribute to insulin resistance and blood sugar problems, which significantly affects your mood and state of mind.
+Moodiness - parasites can contribute to Fat Storing Hormone resistance and blood sugar problems, which significantly affects your mood and state of mind.

 Rashes - some parasites affect the skin or even live in the skin, which can cause rash-like symptoms.

 Constant hunger - worm parasites can use up a large portion of the food you consume.
 This can leave you feeling hungry all of the time.